bitesize biodiversity

 28 January 7-8pm

-Join us for a Special feature of our Comhrá Cuppas where we will be joined by Natalie, Orla and Catherine who will give lightning talks on biodiversity.
+A Special feature of our Comhrá Cuppas where we were joined by Natalie, Orla and Catherine for lightning talks on biodiversity.

 -